USS Quincy (CA-71): The Quincy Agreement

-President Roosevelt with Abdul Aziz of Saudi Arabia, kneeling on one knee, Colonel William A. Eddy (organizer of the meeting and serving as interpreter) and on the left amiral William Leahy aboard Quincy.
+President Roosevelt with Abdul Aziz of Saudi Arabia; kneeling on one knee, Colonel William A. Eddy (organizer of the meeting and serving as interpreter) and on the left Admiral William Leahy aboard Quincy.
 In the background is Sergeant James Pendry, orderly to FDR during the President’s cruise.

 USS Quincy departed Malta 6 February 1945, and arrived at the Great Bitter Lake in the Suez Canal two days later, after calling at Ismalia, Egypt.
-The President and his party returned to Quincy on 12 February, following the Yalta Conference with Soviet leader Josef Stalin and Churchill, and the next day received King Farouk of Egypt and Haile Selassie, Emperor of Ethiopia.
+The president and his party returned to Quincy on 12 February, following the Yalta Conference with Soviet leader Josef Stalin and Churchill, and the next day received King Farouk of Egypt and Haile Selassie, Emperor of Ethiopia.

 From 14 February, President Roosevelt and King Abdul Aziz of Saudi Arabia, known in the West as Ibn Saud, met aboard Quincy.
 During the meeting, President Roosevelt tried to persuade Ibn Saud to give support for Jewish immigration to Palestine, and hoped that Ibn Saud might be able to offer constructive advice on the Palestine issue.
 There, Roosevelt and Saud concluded a secret agreement in which the U.S. would provide Saudi Arabia military security – military assistance, training and a military base at Dhahran in Saudi Arabia – in exchange for secure access to supplies of oil.

 After a call at Alexandria, and a final meeting between President Roosevelt and Prime Minister Churchill, Quincy steamed for Algiers, arriving on 18 February.
 The President's senior aide, Maj.
 Gen. Edwin "Pa" Watson, who had been ailing, died aboard ship on 20 February.
 Following a presidential conference with the American ambassadors to Great Britain, France and Italy, the cruiser steamed for the United States, arriving at Newport News on 27 February.